UNDP and Indigenous Peoples

 Development strategies must be designed to overcome marginalization and ensure the rights of indigenous peoples.
 This can only be achieved with the full participation and consent of indigenous communities and it must be recognized that the nature of their aspirations for development, resources and services may be fundamentally different from those of other peoples.

-With the adoption of the United Nations Declaration on the Rights of Indigenous Peoples in September 2007, an important step was taken to create further momentum on indigenous issues.
+With the adoption of the United Nations Declaration on the Rights of Indigenous Peoples, an important step was taken to create further momentum on indigenous rights.
 The United Nations has committed its unwavering support to a future where all indigenous peoples will enjoy peace, human rights and well-being, and has responded to indigenous peoples’ demands, welcoming them as partners.

 UNDP is committed to creating spaces for and ensuring the meaningful participation of indigenous peoples at the local, national, regional and international levels to ensure that their voices are heard, that they contribute to policy-making and monitor policy implementation.
 With its liaison with government partners in development contexts, UNDP has an important role to play in facilitating dialogue with indigenous peoples and in advancing their rights and concerns globally.